openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 templates, and served by the MCS.
 Thus the installer would need to, during phase 2, generate spec 3 configs.
-For existing clusters, there exists a need to update the stub master/worker configs, which today exists as secrets unmanaged by any component in Openshift.
+For existing clusters, there exists a need to update the stub master/worker configs, which today exists as secrets unmanaged by any component in OpenShift.
 See
 "Managing stub master/worker Ignition configs" section below.

 At the time of writing this proposal, there exist FCOS/OKD branches for the